How to Store Your Ground Coffee

 Coffee has taken the UK by storm.
 Gone are the days of having a builders tea to perk you up, espresso is now the name of the game.
 With the increased prevalence of high street coffee chains such as Starbucks and Costa, UK residents are getting more and more hooked on that espresso high.
 It all adds up though with those daily coffee runs.
-Studies in America show that millennials spending on coffee
+Studies in America show that millennials spending on coffee outweigh their yearly savings for retirement.

 This surge in popularity has led to an increase in spending on coffee machines, with nearly a third of Brits owning a pod machine and many more traditional espresso machines making their way into people’s homes.
 This naturally leads to more and more coffee being bought and stored at homes, be that beans or pre-ground coffee.
 Coffee shops go through coffee so quickly, storing it isn’t that big an issue but that is a different story for those brewing at home.
 Here we’ll look at the different ways to store your tasty coffee and what will work best for you.